vEnhance/1802/r14.typ

 This handout (and any other DLC's I write) are posted at
 #url("https://web.evanchen.cc/1802.html").

+Couple notes:

+- If you want to come to review session 3 you can vote on the time at #url("https://forms.gle/Xh8B5C2tPVtD5xDU6").
+- Wednesday's recitation will have Lichen as a guest instructor.
+  (I'll be in the audience.)

 = From last time

 If you missed Wednesday's recitation, some advice: